SharePoint/sp-dev-docs/docs/solution-guidance/SharePoint-development-and-design-tools-and-practices.md

 <br/>

-#### Using FileCreationInformation to upload branding assets and a master page to a Team site
+#### Using FileCreationInformation to upload branding assets and a master page to a team site

-You can use SharePoint 2013 CSOM functionality to install and uninstall design packages and export design packages to SharePoint Online sites.
+You can use SharePoint CSOM functionality to install and uninstall design packages and export design packages to SharePoint Online sites.

 For example, use the [SP.Publishing.DesignPackage.install Method (sp.publishing)](https://msdn.microsoft.com/library/26500127-210f-6c52-c0de-cf2894939a91.aspx) or [DesignPackage.Install method](https://msdn.microsoft.com/en-us/library/office/microsoft.sharepoint.client.publishing.designpackage.install.aspx) to install the design package on the site, as shown in the following example.

 ```cs